RabbiNash/ProductReviews/README.md

 ## What to improve

 Adding a splash screen could help, so that on first run all the data can be downloaded whilst the user is entertained.
+Using the paging library and live data on room will also speed up the local data retrieval process at the same time keeping the data in the presentation layer always fresh.

 ## Libraries I chose to use